WEX: Formal Specifications for Windows in Stream Processing: Stream Processor for WEX with Panes

-\begin{proof}[Proof of Lemma~\ref{lem:mainLoopInvariant}] We prove this by induction on $n$.
+In this section, we present the pseudocode of a stream processor that takes a WEX and incoming streaming data and produces windows as specified in the expressions.
+For modeling purposes, we treat a stream as an infinite string in $\Sigma^\omega$.
+The data present in a window is usually processed to produce an aggregate value, such as the average of some field, sum of all entries in a window, etc. If some positions of the stream belong to multiple windows, performing the same computation multiple times could be inefficient.
+One way to avoid this is to subdivide windows into \textit{panes} \cite{NoPaneNoGain} and then aggregate the values of those panes that make up a window.
+For example, suppose the average of a numerical field is to be computed for every window.
+If within the span of a window, other windows start, then the window is subdivided into panes as shown in~\Cref{fig:paning-illustration}.

+For each pane, the average and number of entries in the tuple is computed and stored.
+When the window ends, these can be used to compute the average of the whole window.
+The exact computation to be performed in panes is application dependent.
+We assume that a class is provided to do that computation.
+In our processor, we ensure that the class methods are called at the correct positions in the stream.

+The pseudocode of the processor is shown in Algorithm~\ref{algo:streamProcessor}.
+For simplicity of presentation, we show the processor for one pair of expressions $(r,r')$.
+We further assume that the pair has been converted to a pair $(\pa,\wa)$ of prefix and window $\ksla$, both deterministic.
+It is routine to extend the processor to handle multiple pairs.
+The main idea is that we run the prefix automaton, and whenever it reaches a final state, we spawn a new copy of window automaton.
+A new window is produced when one of the spawned window automaton reaches its final state.
+We also perform \textit{garbage collection} by removing window automaton which are in dead state.

+The variable $\prefState$ stores the current state of the prefix automaton $\pa$.
+The variable $\windowStartIndices$ stores a mapping $\windowStartIndices: Q \to 2^\Nat$, which tracks multiple copies of the window automaton $\wa$, as explained next.
+A copy of $\wa$ is started at any position of the input stream that is potentially a start position of a window.
+If such a copy started at position $x$ is currently in state $q$, then $x \in \windowStartIndices(q)$.
+In other words, all the copies of $\wa$ that are currently in state $q$ are tracked by storing their starting positions in $\windowStartIndices(q)$.

+Simultaneously, we generate panes with the following strategy: \begin{itemize} \item Start a new pane at every possible beginning of a new window, i.e., whenever the prefix automaton reaches an accepting state. \item End the current pane whenever a new pane must be created because a window begins or ends \end{itemize}

+The correctness of the algorithm, formalized in the following results, follows directly from algorithm's execution.

+\begin{lemma}[Main loop invariant] The following hold at the start of every iteration of the main loop of the processor (line~\ref{processor:mainLoop}), where $n$ is the position of the last symbol read from the input channel $I$ : \begin{enumerate} \item $\prefState$ stores the state of PA after reading $w[0:n]$. \item For every position $i < n$ such that $\pa$ reaches a final state on reading $w[0:i]$, if $\initwa \trans{w[i+1:n]} q$ and $q$ is not a dead-state, then $i+1 \in \windowStartIndices(q)$. \end{enumerate} \end{lemma} \begin{proof} We prove this by induction on $n$.
 Before starting to read symbols from $I$, \ref{invariant:prefstate} and \ref{invariant:window_start} hold due to the initializations done before entering the main loop at line~\ref{processor:mainLoop}.
 Assuming that they hold at the start of the loop after reading $n$ symbols, we will prove that after execution of the loop, the invariants would still hold.